djdt/spcal/docs/source/usage/options.rst

 Settings the *Required points* to greater than 1 will require detected regions to contain at least this many points.

+Setting the *Required prominence* will limit how overlapping peaks are split.
+To be split, a peak must have this percent of the maximum overlapping peak.
+To disable peak splitting you can set this to 100 %.

 Both the :term:`accumulation threshold` and :term:`required points` controls are found in the thresholding *Advanced Options* dialog.

 Compound-Poisson options